-- be involved in establishing emergency measures when natural disasters or major incidents occur
+- Help to establish emergency measures when natural disasters or major incidents occur.

-- ensure security during events in the territory (special, cultural, recreational, sports-related, etc.)
+- Ensure security during events held in Pointe-Claire (special, cultural, recreational, sports-related, etc.).

-- assist and advise citizens regarding arboriculture and certificates in connection with the zoning by-laws
+- Assist and advise residents regarding arboriculture and certificates related to zoning by-laws.

-- inform citizens about the presence of wild animals that may be harmful
+- Inform residents about the presence of wild and potentially harmful animals.

-- cooperate with shelters for providing animal control within the territory and following up with the animal owners
+- Cooperate with shelters to provide animal control throughout Pointe-Claire and follow up with animal owners.

-Serving the cities of Baie-d’Urfé, Dorval, Kirkland, Pointe-Claire, Montreal West, Senneville and the borough of Roxboro-Pierrefonds, the West Island Communication Centre has the mission to receive and handle citizens’ calls regarding Public Security and Public Works 24 hours a day, from over 100,000 citizens.
-The Centre, which receives nearly 45,000 calls every year, is also responsible for coordinating communication with the neighbouring cities and the workers in question.
+Serving the cities of Baie-d’Urfé, Dorval, Kirkland, Pointe-Claire, Montreal West, and Senneville and the borough of Roxboro-Pierrefonds, the West Island Communication Centre receives and handles citizens’ calls regarding public security and public works.
+The Centre operates 24 hours a day, serves over 100,000 citizens, and receives nearly 45,000 calls every year.
+It is also responsible for coordinating communication with neighbouring cities and other actors.

-- requests for general information from other municipal departments of the cities served.
+- Requests for general information from other departments of the cities served.

 To contact the West Island Communication Centre, dial 514-630-1234 at any time.

-The traffic committee reviews requests from citizens and makes recommendations to the municipal council.
+The Traffic Committee reviews requests from citizens and makes recommendations to City council.

-All complaints and requests forms pertaining to traffic and road signs must be duly completed and submitted in writing or by email to the following address:
+Complaints and request forms related to traffic and road signs should be completed and submitted in writing or by email to the following address: